rajpatel4835/Forecasting-Bitcoin-Price/README.md

 ## Overview
 This repository contains code for predicting Bitcoin prices based on sentiment analysis of Twitter data.

--Preprocessing Twitter data from '/kaggle/input/bitcoin-tweets/Bitcoin_tweets.csv'.
+- Preprocessing Twitter data from '/kaggle/input/bitcoin-tweets/Bitcoin_tweets.csv'.
--Performing sentiment analysis on the tweets using NLTK's VADER sentiment analyzer.
+- Performing sentiment analysis on the tweets using NLTK's VADER sentiment analyzer.
--Fetching Bitcoin's historical prices for the last 90 days based on recent tweets.
+- Fetching Bitcoin's historical prices for the last 90 days based on recent tweets.
--Merging hourly sentiment data with Bitcoin historical prices.
+- Merging hourly sentiment data with Bitcoin historical prices.
--Implementing an LSTM-based deep learning model to predict Bitcoin prices based on sentiment and historical price data.
+- Implementing an LSTM-based deep learning model to predict Bitcoin prices based on sentiment and historical price data.

 ## Dependencies
 - Python 3.x